minghu0830/OphNet-benchmark/README.md

 ## Dataset Preparation

-**\**Warning\**** We have discovered that some of the trimmed videos we uploaded are corrupted.
-We are currently fixing these issues, and once we're done, we will re-upload the trimmed videos.
-You can use the cliper.py script to trim the original videos.
+**\**Warning\**** We have discovered that some of the videos we uploaded are corrupted.
+We are currently fixing these issues, and once we're done, we will re-upload the videos.

 ### Directory Structure
 ```